Amarillo, Texas: Media

-The major local newspaper is the Amarillo Globe-News, owned by GateHouse Media, was a combination of three newspapers: Amarillo Daily News, Amarillo Globe, and Amarillo Times.
-Other publications include a local monthly magazine dealing with city and regional issues in the Amarillo area called, Accent West and a daily online paper, The Amarillo Pioneer.
-The American Quarter Horse Association publishes two monthly publications, The American Quarter Horse Journal and The American Quarter Horse Racing Journal, HISPANIC Newspaper El Mensajero owned by Dr. Ramon Godoy started printing in 1989.
+The major local newspaper is the Amarillo Globe-News, owned by GateHouse Media.
+It is a combination of three newspapers: Amarillo Daily News, Amarillo Globe, and Amarillo Times.
+Other publications include a local monthly magazine, Accent West, dealing with city and regional issues in the Amarillo area, and a daily online paper, The Amarillo Pioneer.
+The American Quarter Horse Association publishes two monthly publications, The American Quarter Horse Journal and The American Quarter Horse Racing Journal.
+HISPANIC Newspaper El Mensajero owned by Dr. Ramon Godoy started printing in 1989.

-Amarillo's major network television affiliates are KACV-TV 2 (PBS), KAMR 4 (NBC), KVII 7 (ABC), KFDA 10 (CBS), KCIT 14 (Fox), and KCPN-LD 33 (MyNet).
-In the 2005–2006 television season, Amarillo is the 131st largest television market in the United States designated by Nielsen Media Research.
+Amarillo's major network television affiliates are KACV-TV 2 (PBS), KAMR 4 (NBC), KVII 7 (ABC, with The CW on DT2), KFDA 10 (CBS), KCIT 14 (Fox), and KCPN-LD 33 (MyNet).
+In the 2005–2006 television season Amarillo was the 131st largest television market in the United States designated by Nielsen Media Research.

 Amarillo is the 168th largest United States radio market in autumn 2005 designated by the radio audience research company, Arbitron.
-According to Arbitron the top 5 rated commercial radio stations in Fall 2012/Spring 2013 are:
+Arbitron rated the five highest-rated commercial radio stations in Fall 2012/Spring 2013 as: